Updated June 21, 2023

 Some of the key takeaways of the article are:

 - Rehypothecation refers to the practice of the reuse of an already pledged collateral as the collateral for another new loan.

 - Although rehypothecation improves liquidity in the market, it significantly increases the risk of default for everyone in the chain related to the piece of collateral.

 - An asset that has been rehypothecated multiple times can potentially send shockwaves through the market, wiping out the original investments of many in the market.

-Rehypothecation is a commonly used method by banks and other financial institutions to secure further liquidity into the banking system.
-It allows the financial institutions to access more capital by reusing the original borrowers’ collateral.
+Rehypothecation is a commonly used method by banks and other financial institutions to secure further liquidity in the banking system.
+It allows financial institutions to access more capital by reusing the original borrowers’ collateral.
 However, employing the method with proper care is essential as otherwise, it can result in severe consequences damaging all involved in the value chain.